jpillora/chisel/README.md

     be prefixed with R to denote that they are reversed.
 That is, the server will listen and accept connections, and they will be proxied through the client which specified the remote.
+    Reverse remotes specifying "R:socks" will listen on the server's default socks port (1080) and terminate the connection at the client's internal SOCKS5 proxy.

   Options: